apes-suite/musubi-source/doc_pages/usage/index.md

     - <tt>build/musubi</tt>

 You will get .vtk files, if you have activated the output in
 <tt>musubi.lua</tt>.

-The current test case is a Gaussian Pulse with a wall in
-order to test the correct behavior of the bounce back boundaries.
+The current test case is a Gaussian Pulse with a wall in order to test the correct behavior of the bounce back boundaries.

+## Python Environment

+To use all the tools of the apes-suite conveniently together you may want to use the [apes-pyenv](https://github.com/apes-suite/apes-pyenv).
+See there for instructions on how to build a Python virtual environment collecting the various tools and their dependencies and installing Musubi into that environment.

-# Configuration options
+## Configuration options

 There are several configuration options available to influence the build.
 You can obtain a list of those with <tt>./waf --help</tt>.